gluonhq/scenebuilder/CONTRIBUTING.md

 ## How to Contribute to Scene Builder

 Contribution of any form is welcome!
-Please see the list below on how you can contribute to the project.
+Please see workflows below on how you can contribute to the project.

-* Provide or suggest an implementation of an issue from [GitHub Issues](https://github.com/gluonhq/scenebuilder/issues).
-* Proof read the [public documentation](https://github.com/gluonhq/scenebuilder/wiki) for errors, ambiguities and typos.
+## Feature Request Workflow

-* Create an issue or suggest a feature backed up by a use case.
+1. Open a [discussion](https://github.com/gluonhq/scenebuilder/discussions) to suggest a feature backed up by a use case.
-* Add missing tests.
-* Quality-test early release builds.
+2. A maintainer will confirm the feature is beneficial for Scene Builder and will convert the discussion into a feature-request issue.

 ## Contribution Workflow